Question: Does it really matter what a company like Apple writes on its landing pages?

 - “And you can make every shot look even better immediately after you’ve taken it with powerful new editing tools.”

-They don’t just talk at you about the new features, they place them in your everyday context and show you the benefits.
+They don’t just talk at you about the new features; through visual storytelling, they place them in your everyday context and show you the benefits.
 And they back it up with visuals that are impossibly colorful and happy:

 I know it’s that little girl’s party, but I refuse to let her cry if she wants to.
 It just looks too awesome.